 Robin Covell is a trade marks attorney with visionary international brand management, licensed merchandise and media experience.
 Robin was previously an international brand manager, a publisher’s assistant and a judges associate in both the Supreme Court of New South Wales and the Federal Court of Australia.

 Wayne Covell is a lawyer, trade marks attorney, author, film commissioner and executive producer.
-With degrees in arts and law from the University of Sydney, he was judge’s tipstaff and a research assistant in the New South Wales Court of Appeal in 1986 and he was first admitted as a barrister in the New South Wales Supreme Court in the same year.
+With degrees in arts and law from the University of Sydney, he was a judge’s tipstaff and a research assistant in the New South Wales Court of Appeal in 1986 and he was first admitted as a barrister in the New South Wales Supreme Court in the same year.
 He’s practised with a leading Australian patent & trade marks attorney firm, the world’s largest law firm and at the bar.
 In 1991 Wayne was appointed the foundation lecturer in post graduate Trade Marks Law at the University of Technology Sydney (UTS) where he also taught Remedies and Evidence.

 Wayne is a founding co-author of the legal best seller Principles of Remedies, now in its 6th edition for LexisNexis.
 He’s also written for The Trademark Reporter®, the World Intellectual Property Report and IP Asia.